Our Design Predictions For School Websites in 2015

 3. Fullscreen navigation

 Typically normal practice on a mobile or tablet screen, fullscreen navigation is fairly new to larger desktop screens.
 When a user opens the menu, they are looking for more information – and a whole screen menu offers this beautifully, and effectively.
-Kimbolton School, Thirsk School and Sixth Form and Armadale Academy really show off fullscreen navigation.
+Kimbolton School and Thirsk School and Sixth Form really show off fullscreen navigation.

 2. Upwardly responsive websites, meeting the demand of larger screen sizes